Joy-Okolo/CLAMP/README.md

 python clamp_cifar10.py

 This will create federated CIFAR-10 clients
-Run FedAvg, FedPMT, FedDrop, and DLA
+Run FedAvg, FedPMT, FedDrop, and CLAMP
 Train until a target test accuracy (e.g., 75%) is reached or a safety round limit is hit Track FLOPs, communication, stragglers, and convergence information Save plots to ./plots and metrics to ./results